abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

   * - **GATE_TIMES**
     - The duration of the gates in **NATIVE_GATES**
     - No
-    - Without this information, users won't be able to optimise their running costs.
-With or without the **NATIVE_GATES** information, advanced users can infer this information with sufficient detail as they should be charged on time spent on the quantum machine differently for the time spent on queues.
+    - With this information, users will be able to optimise their running costs.
+Note that advanced users are able to infer this information regardless of whether it is provided by the HAL.

 - **NUM_QUBITS**: